 The only way for registered candidates to find out testing appointment availability at specific test centers is to go to the ASWB page on the Pearson VUE website and either create an account or log in to an existing account.
 Your Authorization to Test email has the information you need to create an account.

 Testing appointment availability is limited because of the pandemic.
 If you are unable to keep your scheduled appointment, please cancel it so that another candidate may test.

-If you have an existing testing appointment with Pearson VUE, you can follow the instructions on the information sheet on making an appointment for the exam to change it online.
+If you have an existing testing appointment with Pearson VUE, you may follow the instructions on the information sheet on making an appointment for the exam (PDF) to change it online.

-Candidates with special testing arrangements should refer to the Authorization to Test from ASWB for appointment scheduling instructions.
+Candidates with nonstandard testing arrangements should refer to the Authorization to Test email from ASWB for appointment scheduling instructions.